-To enable all children to have access to the curriculum, information and guidance, physical environment, school and wider community To enable targeted support and provision To enable specialist, individualised support and provision
+To enable all children to have access to the curriculum, information and guidance, physical environment, school and wider community

+To enable targeted support and provision

+To enable specialist, individualised support and provision

-Quality first teaching for all children An introduction to a new, whole school, 'assessment without levels' system Regular observations of classroom practise and intervention sessions.
-Monitoring children's academic progress.
-Read, Write, Inc in-house training run by the reading leader.
-Autism Friendly classrooms training for all staff- ran by the Autism team.
-Emotional coaching training for all staff run by an educational psychologist.
-Makaton training for all staff run by specialist An overview of the Code of Practice for SEN 2015 Writing IEPs and conducting review meetings for NQTs and new teaching staff Supporting communication using PECS Using iPads to support communication Supporting children with visual impairment Touch Typing for children with visual impairment Using the Sound Field System to support children with auditory needs Training for using a hoist and walking equipment (Provided by Scope) 2 day Read, Write Inc phonics programme training Curriculum training according to individual needs.
-E.g. Guided reading for gifted learners Autism awareness training Dyslexia and dyscalculia training National Award for SEN coordination Post Graduate Certificate Autism champion course SENCO termly meetings SENCO termly meetingsSENCO annual conference
+- An introduction to a new, whole school, 'assessment without levels' system - Regular observations of classroom practise and intervention sessions. - Monitoring children's academic progress. - Read, Write, Inc in-house training run by the reading leader. - Autism Friendly classrooms training for all staff- ran by the Autism team. - Emotional coaching training for all staff run by an educational psychologist.

+- An overview of the Code of Practice for SEN 2015 - Writing IEPs and conducting review meetings for NQTs and new teaching staff - Using Numicon to support children with additional mathematical needs.

+- Supporting communication using PECS - Using iPads to support communication - Supporting children with visual impairment - Touch Typing for children with visual impairment - Using the Sound Field System to support children with auditory needs - Training for using a hoist and walking equipment (Provided by Scope) - 2 day Read, Write Inc phonics programme training - Curriculum training according to individual needs.
+E.g. Guided reading for gifted learners - Autism awareness training - Dyslexia and dyscalculia training - National Award for SEN coordination Post Graduate Certificate - Autism champion course